-NEW PROJECT APPLICANTS who experience unexpected technical difficulties with the CSD application submission site and are unable to submit their applications by the deadline must email HSCA at CSD-COCNOFO@PBCGOV.ORG no later than Wednesday, September 7, 2022, by 3:00 p.m.
+NEW PROJECT APPLICANTS who experience unexpected technical difficulties with the CSD application submission site and are unable to submit their applications by the deadline must email HSCA at CSD-COCNOFO@PBCGOV.ORG no later than Monday, August 28, 2023, by 10:00 a.m.
 EST to report the problem and request authorization to submit their applications after the deadline.
 If the required information is not sent in an email by this date, a request to submit a late application will be immediately refused.
 A timeline of the applicant's submission efforts and an explanation of the applicant's technical difficulties must be included in the timely communication from NEW PROJECT APPLICANTS.